deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### external-service

 The external-service network is a public network that is restricted to ssh, http and https.
 It should only be used for (web-)services running in the cloud.
+Each IP address must be activated before usage.

+!!! warning "Warning"
-Each IP address must be activated before usage. **In general this network shouldn't be used, ask cloud support if unsure.**
+    In general this network shouldn't be used, ask cloud support if unsure.

 ### cebitec